England World Cup winner Jack Charlton dies at 85

 “You get the ball forward, you compete, you close people down, you create excitement, you win balls when you shouldn’t win balls, commit yourself to the game,” Charlton said of Ireland’s style.
 “A lot of the pundits didn’t like it but the teams we played against hated it.
 They’d never experienced anything like what we were dictating to them … We were a match for anybody in the world.”

 Charlton said his best memory as Ireland coach was beating Brazil 1-0 in a friendly at Lansdowne Road in 1987.
 He resigned in 1995 after losing in a Euro 1996 playoff to the Netherlands.

+“He changed everything about Irish football because there was a stage where we hadn’t qualified for tournaments,” former Ireland and Liverpool midfielder midfielder Ray Houghton told talkSport radio on Saturday.
+“Jack came in and changed that mentality, got us through two World Cups and one European Championships.
+His legacy within Ireland is absolutely huge.”

 He was awarded honorary Irish citizenship a year later.
 A life-size statue of him was erected at Cork Airport, depicting him wearing fishing gear and holding a salmon — recalling Charlton’s favorite pastime of fishing.

 “I am as much Irish as I am English,” said Charlton, who was given the freedom of Dublin.